arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 ## Patient enrollment HTTP endpoint (current user)

-To surface the patient enrollment read model to the front-end (or external clients), the query layer is wrapped in a small JSON endpoint.
+To surface the patient enrollment read model to the front-end (or external clients), the query layer is wrapped in small JSON endpoints.

 - **Route**: `GET /patient/enrollment`
   - Defined in `routes/web.php`.